cjgronlund/project-rome/project-rome-docs/user-activities/ios/how-to-guides/user-activities-ios.md

     // ...
 ```
+For more information on the different ways that a UserActivity can be customized, see the **[MCDUserActivity](../../objectivec-api/useractivities/MCDUserActivity.md)**, **[MCDUserActivityVisualElements](../../objectivec-api/useractivities/MCDUserActivityVisualElements.md)**, and **[MCDUserActivityAttribution](../../objectivec-api/useractivities/MCDUserActivityAttribution.md)** classes.

-Once the MCDUserActivity is populated with this data, the publish operation takes place.
+Once the **MCDUserActivity** is populated with this data, the publish operation takes place.

 ```ObjectiveC
     // ...